*Memo:

 'replace'

-replaces the character, which cannot be decoded, with�
+replaces the character or byte, which cannot be encoded or decoded, with?

 'xmlcharrefreplace'